I’m of the mind that everyone should know how to cook. Everyone. Men and women, young and old, single or married.

 Spread it around with a fork and get a good coat.

 STEP 9 – Party time.
 Nudge the heat just between HIGH and MED-HIGH and place your steak in the center of the pan.

 STEP 10 – Cook for 3 minutes.
 At the 3 minute mark, bring the heat down to MEDIUM and flip the steak.
 (Use tongs; don’t jab at it with a fork).

 You’ll notice your steak is a nice healthy brown, with a few areas that look a tad crispy.
 The fat should be much darker, and will have receded into the meat.

 STEP 11 – Allow this side of the steak to cook for 3 minutes.
 At the 2 minute mark, place a dollop of butter on the top of the steak, and allow to melt.

-STEP 12 – After flipping, cook for 2 minutes, then turn heat OFF and flip steak once more.
+STEP 12 – After flipping, cook for 2 minutes, then turn the heat OFF and flip the steak once more.

-STEP 13 – Cook for 1 minute, then—using tongs—remove steak from pan and place on plate.
+STEP 13 – Cook for 1 minute, then—using tongs—remove steak from pan and place on a plate.

 STEP 14 (optional) – Add a small pat of butter on top.

 STEP 15 – Wait 3-5 minutes.
 Very important.
 Letting the meat rest helps make sure the juices don’t leak out on the first cut.
 Additionally, the juice, being kept inside, will further cook and flavor the meat.